 Lower Farm is in the tiny village of Shelve in the Shropshire Hills Area of Outstanding Natural Beauty

-This 21st century conversion from a cow byre (See inside) is a cosy and stylish holiday cottage hideaway for two people in the heart of the Shropshire Hills AONB.
+This 21st century conversion from a cow byre (Take a tour around) is a cosy and stylish holiday cottage hideaway for two people in the heart of the Shropshire Hills AONB.

 This comfortable holiday cottage provides the ideal location for a peaceful, relaxing break surrounded by the the Shropshire Hills Area of Outstanding Beauty (look around)

 Prices & Availability

 For special offers click on News at top right

 Please check our latest availability.
 We welcome enquiries for short breaks, long weekends (Friday to Monday) or mid-week (Monday to Friday) breaks.
 We look forward to welcoming you to Lower Farm.

 If you don’t find exactly what you want online then email or call us and we’ll fix you up Short Breaks and Late Breaks always welcome – ask!
 Current Late […]